asc3t1c/YouTubeOops/README.md

 Thank you for purchasing!
 Keep your key safe, check expiration dates, and enjoy the full power of YouTubeOops.

-✅ If the key is valid and not expired, you will see:
+✅ If the key is valid and not expired, you will see the software fully activated.